wp-plugins/media-library-assistant/readme.txt

 * <strong>Enable Featured Images</strong><br />
 Check this option to extend Featured Image support to all Media Library items.
 The Featured Image can be used as a thumbnail image for the item in an <code>[mla_gallery]</code> display.
 * <strong>Enable explicit Ghostscript check</strong><br />
 Check this option to enable the explicit check for Ghostscript support required for thumbnail generation.
 If your Ghostscript software is in a non-standard location, unchecking this option bypasses the check.
-Bad things can happen if Ghostscript is missing but Imagemagick is present, so leave this option checked unless you know it is safe to turn it off.
+Bad things can happen if Ghostscript is missing but ImageMagick is present, so leave this option checked unless you know it is safe to turn it off.
 * <strong>Ghostscript path</strong><br />
 If your Ghostscript software is in a non-standard location, enter the full path and name of the executable here.
 The value you enter will be used as-is and the search for Ghostscript in the usual locations will be bypassed.